Seth Rich's Parents Sue Fox News Over Baseless Story

 The Riches' lawsuit alleges "extreme and outrageous conduct" by Fox, Zimmerman and Butowsky in developing a false story "painting Joel and Mary's son as a criminal and a traitor to the United States."
 They also allege the network, the reporter and the investor made it appear that Joel and Mary Rich were involved in the deception.

-Butowsky had arranged for Wheeler, a former Washington homicide detective, to be hired by the Riches as a private investigator to look into their son's unsolved killing.
+Butowsky had arranged for Wheeler, a former Washington, D.C., homicide detective, to be hired by the Riches as a private investigator to look into their son's unsolved killing.
 He paid Wheeler's bills.
 And he had connected Zimmerman with Wheeler as well, according to materials that were part of Wheeler's lawsuit.

 The backdrop involved Butowsky's efforts to draw upon reporting by Seymour Hersh and his White House meeting with former Trump administration spokesman Sean Spicer, as NPR later detailed.